haiwen/seafevents/README.md

 	enabled=true

 ### Audit
-    Audit monitor is enabled default, if you want to disable this function, add follow option in events.conf.
+    Audit monitor is disabled default, if you want to enable this function, add follow option in events.conf.
     ```
     [Audit]
-    enable = False
+    enable = True
     ```

 ##运行